adiswami14/exponential-random-walks/README.md

 ## How to Run

-- First, you will have to install the Wolfram-Alpha Mathematica computing system (for pricing see [here](https://www.wolfram.com/mathematica/pricing/)).
+- First, you will have to install the Wolfram Mathematica software (for pricing see [here](https://www.wolfram.com/mathematica/pricing/)).
 - Next, download the sumOfDigitFractals.wl file and give it a run locally, using the Run Code button.
 - Finally, to see our full product, download the source code for the fractal-demonstrations.nb file, and see our code as it appears on the Wolfram Demonstrations page! (will be updated once the link is published)